katcipis/sophia/notes/i-lov-logs.md

 to the client.

 On the devops side, this would be operational stuff related to deploying stuff.
-On data integration, would be the idea of disponibilizing data.
+On data integration, would be the idea of publishing data.
 Even if you have a team responsible for aggregation and cleaning and doing awesome stuff with data, it should not be **mandatory** that any data available on the system must pass through them.

 The event feed is the central API for publishing and retrieving data, but there is no central team.